rm-dossantos/FISD17-SistemasComplexos-Mena/README.md

 # FISD17-SistemasComplexos-Mena
-The programs built for the 'Modelagem Computacional de Sistemas Complexos' discipline from professor José Garcia Vivas
+The programs built for the 'Modelagem Computacional de Sistemas Complexos' course from professor José Garcia Vivas, at UFBA - Federal University of Bahia